MarcoPoloResearchLab/prompts/README.md

 - **Persisted context:** the active tag and search query survive reloads through local storage.
 - **Shareable cards:** each card copies a deep link and the layout highlights the linked card when visiting `#card-id`.
 - **Notifications:** copy and share actions raise an event-scoped toast; no inline handlers or global mutations.
+- **Atmospheric feedback:** clicking any card emits a theme-aware bubble animation that fades after the interaction.

 ## Front-End Architecture